SnickerdoodleLabs/protocol/documentation/sdql/EXAMPLES.md

 ## Target US-Based Users Who Received An Ethereum NFT And Visited Uniswap and Crabada

-This query determines if a US-based user has received an ERC-721 token on the Ethereum mainnet in a certain time-frame and have visited Uniswap and Crabada.
+This query determines if a US-based user has received an ERC-721 token on the Ethereum mainnet in a certain time-frame and have visited Uniswap>=5 and Crabada>=30 times.
+If the insight is delivered, the user is compensated with a 10% discount code for Starbucks.

 ```
 {
     "version": 0.1,
     "timestamp": "2021-11-13T20:20:39",
     "expiry": "2022-11-13T20:20:39",
-    "description": "Target US residents who received an NFT on the Ethereum blockchain and visted Uniswap and Crabada",
+    "description": "Target US residents who received an NFT on the Ethereum blockchain and visted Uniswap>=5 and Crabada>=30 times.",
     "business": "Shrapnel",
     "queries": {
         "q1": {